-The Trustee has commissioned an annual Responsible Investment report from its investment consultant covering ESG integration, stewardship and climate metric analysis (see 'Metric' section for more detail).
+The Trustee has commissioned an annual Responsible Investment report from its investment consultant covering ESG integration, stewardship and climate metric analysis (see 'Metrics' section for more detail).
 The Trustee engages with its investment managers on the key findings as necessary and monitors progress on at least an annual basis.
-The Trustee will use the annual Responsible Investment report to monitor progress against the targets (see 'Target' section for more detail) set going forward.
+The Trustee uses the annual Responsible Investment report to monitor progress against the targets set (see 'Targets' section for more detail).